 Spam is one of the biggest challenges in server management.
-Hundreds of spam servers are always sending spam and fishy emails so it is important to scan and block the email before it hits your or any of your client’s inbox.
+Hundreds of spam servers are always sending spam and fishy emails, so it is important to scan and block the email before it hits your or any of your client’s inboxes.

 Virtualmin provides many layers of security against spam emails.
-Virtualmin post-installation wizard configures server email security features including scan of each emails using Spamassassin and ClamAV.
-There are a few more options that you can enable to further enhance the server security against spam.
+The Virtualmin post-installation wizard configures server email security features, including scanning each email using Spamassassin and ClamAV.
+There are a few more options that you can enable to enhance the server security against spam further.

-All legit email servers like Gmail etc. when tries to connect an email server, they retry a couple of times before alerting the sender to check the recipient email.
-In the case of spam servers, these servers don’t retry to contact the server once the server rejects their request.
+When they try to connect an email server, all legit email servers like Gmail, they retry a couple of times before alerting the sender to check the recipient email.
+In spam servers, these servers don’t retry to contact the server once the server rejects their request.

-So what Greylisting does is that it rejects all the server requests when they try to contact the server for the first time and accept the request if they retry.
-Spam servers will not contact the server after getting rejected, so the server will mark these emails as spam.
+So what Greylisting does is that it rejects all the server requests when they try to contact the server for the first time and accepts the request if they retry.
+Spam servers will not contact the server after getting rejected, so that the server will mark these emails as spam.

 To enable Greylisting in Virtualmin, go to Email Settings > Email Greylisting.

-Besides this, admin can also enable mail client autoconfiguration which will allow virtual servers to have their IMAP and SMTP setup in email clients like, Thunderbird just by typing an email.
+Besides this, the admin can also enable mail client autoconfiguration, allowing virtual servers to have their IMAP and SMTP setup in email clients like Thunderbird just by typing an email.

 Enable rate limiting allows users to limit the number of emails sent in a period of time.
-Enabling rate limiting is helpful in case any script is compromised by spammers, they will not be able to send spam emails more than the set limit.
+Enabling rate limiting is helpful if spammers compromise any script; they will not be able to send spam emails more than the set limit.

 Spam and virus scanning is enabled by default.
-In case you want to tweak settings, it is available under Email Settings > Spam and virus scanning.
+If you want to tweak settings, it is available under Email Settings > Spam and virus scanning.